Cyclone Alfred

 Severe Tropical Cyclone Alfred was a powerful, long-lived, and erratic tropical cyclone that brought severe effects to South East Queensland and the New South Wales North Coast.
 As the seventh named storm, and sixth severe tropical cyclone of the 2024–25 Australian region cyclone season, Alfred originated from a tropical low in the Coral Sea on 20 February.
+Originally the Australian Bureau of Meteorology was to call the next developing cyclone 'Anthony'.
+But, at the last minute this cyclone was named 'Alfred' as the Bureau's policy is not to use names which match a prominent person at that time, in this case, prime minister Anthony Albanese.

 Expected to be one of the most significant weather events in recent Australian history, Cyclone Alfred prompted watches, warnings and evacuations in South East Queensland and Northern New South Wales, a highly populated area which has rarely experienced direct impacts from tropical cyclones.
 However, the cyclone had less impact than expected, becoming a tropical low shortly before making landfall on 8 March; nevertheless, its heavy rainfall brought severe flooding to the region.

 At least one fatality has been reported due to the cyclone, while four others are reportedly unaccounted for.
 Several injuries have been reported as well, mostly due to a road collision involving the Australian Defence Force that occurred during the height of the storm south of Lismore.
-Alfred caused an estimated US$1.25 billion economic loss.
+Alfred caused an estimated US$1.36 billion economic loss.

 Meteorological history

 On 20 February the United States Joint Typhoon Warning Center (JTWC) started to publicly monitor a tropical disturbance that had developed about 188 nmi to the southwest of Port Moresby in Papua New Guinea.
 At this time, atmospheric convection was flaring over the eastern edge of the system's broad low-level circulation center, while it was located within an favourable environment for further development with low to moderate vertical wind shear and warm sea surface temperatures of 29-30 C. During that day, the system's low-level circulation centre consolidated as it moved south-eastwards, before the Australian Bureau of Meteorology (BoM) classified it as Tropical Low 22U, while it was located about 200 nmi to the northeast of Cooktown, Queensland.
 A high swell warning was put in place in southeastern Papua New Guinea.
 Over the next couple of days, the system continued to develop further as it generally moved eastwards, before the JTWC initiated advisories and classified it as Tropical Cyclone 22P on 22 February.
 Initially, the BOM did not immediately follow suit and kept it as a tropical low; however, around 16:20 AEST, the BoM reported that the system had developed into a category 1 tropical cyclone on the Australian tropical cyclone intensity scale and named it Alfred.
-Alfred formed alongside Cyclone Rae and Tropical Depression 10F, which will later develop into Cyclone Seru.
+Alfred formed alongside Cyclone Rae and Tropical Depression 10F, which would later develop into Cyclone Seru.

 Three systems active on 25 February: Cyclone Alfred (left), Cyclone Seru (centre), and Cyclone Rae (right).